5 Flat Fee MLS Companies in Hawaii

 Pros

-• Avoid paying a listing agent commission, typically 2.5% to 3%.
+• Avoid paying a listing agent commission, typically 2.5% to 3% of the sale price.

 • Maintain full control over your home sale, from pricing to negotiations.